Lucky Ezeh

-Lucky Ezeh (born 23 January 2004) is a Nigerian professional footballer who plays as a forward for Czech First League side MFK Karviná.
+Lucky Ezeh (born 23 January 2004) is a Nigerian professional footballer who plays as a forward for Czech First League club Zbrojovka Brno.

-Career
+Early life

+Ezeh was born in Plateau State, Nigeria.

+Club career

-Atletico Madrid
+Atlético Madrid

 Ezeh played for the Abuja-based FC TBC football academy in Nigeria, from where he left to join the Atlético Madrid academy in the winter of 2021.

 MFK Karviná

-Ezeh made his debut in a 2–2 draw against FK Třinec, coming on as a substitute for Amar Memić in the 79’ minute.
-On 24 May 2023, he scored his first goal in his career, and for Karviná.
-Scoring in the 84th minute to tie the game 2–2 against FK Varnsdorf.
+Ezeh made his debut in a 2–2 draw against FK Třinec, coming on as a substitute for Amar Memić in the 79th minute.
+On 24 May 2023, he scored his first goal in his career, and for Karviná, scoring in the 84th minute to tie the game 2–2 against FK Varnsdorf.
 On 21 October 2023, he scored the winning goal in a 1–0 win over Hradec Králové.
 During his time in the Karviná jersey, he alternated between the A and B teams.

 Banská Bystrica

 On 21 February 2025, it was announced that Dukla Banská Bystrica were signing Ezeh on a six-month loan.
-He played his first game for Bystrica in a 1–0 loss to Zemplín Michalovce, coming on as a substitute in the 61’ minute for Tibor Slebodník.
+He played his first game for Bystrica in a 1–0 loss to Zemplín Michalovce, coming on as a substitute in the 61th minute for Tibor Slebodník.
 Ezeh scored his first goal for the club in a 2–1 loss to KFC Komárno.
 He scored a brace in a 3–3 draw against Zemplín Michalovce.

-At Ezeh’s time with Dukla Banská Bystrica he scored 5 goals and provided 1 assist in 12 league games.
+During his time with Dukla Banská Bystrica, Ezeh scored five goals and provided one assist in 12 league games.
 Despite good form for Dukla, he was not able to prevent their relegation.

 Return to Karviná

-On 23 September 2025, Ezeh scored 4 goals in a 6–1 away win in the cup against FC Silon Táborsko.
+In 2025, Ezeh returned to Karviná.
+On 23 September 2025, he scored four goals in a 6–1 away win in the cup against FC Silon Táborsko.
+Ezeh scored the third goal in a 4–3 win against FC Hradec Králové after coming on off the bench in the 85th minute.

+Zbrojovka Brno

+On 13 June 2026, Ezeh signed a multi-year contract with Zbrojovka Brno.